trentlilley/My_Knowledge/Java/Modern_Java_(Java8)/Modern_Java_Ref.md

 }
 ```

 - for a simple query this is a lot of code to type out.
-Additionally, we have to instantiate many list objects, one of which `lowCaloricDishes` is a garbage variable that serves no purpose other than to temporary contain our data
+Additionally, we have to instantiate many list objects, one of which `lowCaloricDishes` is a garbage variable that serves no purpose other than to temporarily contain our data

 - we can reduce this to 6 lines of code and remove the garbage variable by using stream methods.